LargeST: A Benchmark Dataset for Large-Scale Traffic Forecasting: Experiments

 \textbf{Datasets}.
 We conduct experiments on all sub-datasets of LargeST with the setting of predicting the 12-step future based on the 12-step historical data \cite{li2018diffusion,wu2019graph}.
 To facilitate the study of traffic forecasting in a more extended future time period, we aggregate the traffic readings from 5-minute intervals into 15-minute windows, resulting in 96 time steps per day.
 Moreover, we use one year of traffic data from 2019 in experiments to allow for several less efficient baselines to be compared.
 We chronologically split the data into train, validation, and test sets, with a ratio of 6:2:2 for all sub-datasets, resulting in sample sizes of 21010, 7003, and 7004, respectively.

 \textbf{Baselines}.
 We adopt the following representative traffic forecasting baselines.
 Historical Last (HL) \cite{liang2021revisiting} is a naive method that simply uses the last observation as all the future predictions.
 LSTM \cite{hochreiter1997long} is a temporal-only deep model that does not consider the spatial correlations.
 Taking advantage of the advancements in GNNs \cite{defferrard2016convolutional,kipf2017semi}, sequential models have been integrated with GNNs to effectively model traffic data.
-During the period from 2018 to 2020, we specifically select RNN-based methods such as DCRNN \cite{li2018diffusion} and AGCRN \cite{bai2020adaptive}, TCN-based methods like STGCN \cite{yu2018spatio} and GWNET \cite{wu2019graph}, as well as an attention-based method called ASTGCN \cite{guo2019attention}.
+During the period from 2018 to 2020, we specifically select RNN-based methods such as DCRNN \cite{li2018diffusion} and AGCRN \cite{bai2020adaptive}, TCN-based methods like STGCN \cite{yu2018spatio} and GWNET \cite{wu2019graph}, as well as attention-based methods ASTGCN \cite{guo2019attention} and STTN \cite{xu2020spatial}.
 Moreover, we incorporate four representative methods from the years 2021 and 2022, which reflect the recent research directions in the field.
 STGODE \cite{fang2021spatial} leverages neural ordinary differential equations to effectively model the continuous changes of traffic signals.
 DSTAGNN \cite{lan2022dstagnn}, DGCRN \cite{li2021dynamic}, and D$^2$STGNN \cite{shao2022decoupled} specifically consider the dynamic characteristics of correlations among sensors on traffic networks.

 \textbf{Implementation Details}.
 We collect the code of baselines from their respective GitHub repositories, perform necessary cleaning, and integrate them into a single repository to improve the reproducibility and ease of comparison.
 For the model and training related configurations, we follow the recommended settings provided in their code.
-We conduct experiments on an Intel(R) Xeon(R) Gold 6140 CPU @ 2.30 GHz, 376 GB RAM computing server, equipped with an NVIDIA RTX A6000 GPU with 48 GB memory.
-We adopt PyTorch 1.12 as the default deep learning library.
+Experiments are repeated twice with different seeds on an Intel(R) Xeon(R) Gold 6140 CPU @ 2.30 GHz, 376 GB RAM computing server, equipped with an NVIDIA RTX A6000 GPU with 48 GB memory.

 \textbf{Evaluation Metrics}.
 We conduct a comprehensive comparison of baselines from the following aspects: (1) \textit{Performance}.
 We assess the performance of the models using three commonly adopted metrics in forecasting tasks: mean absolute error (MAE), root mean squared error (RMSE), and mean absolute percentage error (MAPE).
 (2) \textit{Efficiency}.
 We consider the efficiency of the models by measuring both the training and inference wall-clock time.
 We also report the batch size used during training to reflect their ability to handle large-scale datasets.
 Note that we specify a maximum batch size of 64.
 If a model is unable to run with this setting, we progressively decrease the batch size until it fully occupies the memory on an A6000 GPU.